mbroome/aquarium-3d-models/sponge-filter/README.md

 There are 4 available 3d models here meant to upgrade cheap off the shelf sponge filters.
 You will typically see these filters availabe under names like 'XY-380' and 'XY-280' though many manufactures use this same design with thier own branding.

-You can see the upgrades in action on [youtube](https://www.youtube.com/watch?v=pLT5eeX4kF4) as well as how to make the modifications to your sponge filter.
+You can see the upgrades in action on [here on youtube](https://www.youtube.com/watch?v=pLT5eeX4kF4) as well as how to make the modifications to your sponge filter.

 All of these models are printed with PETG as it is much more stable over a long time when fully submerged than something like PLA.
 I'm sure other filament types would also be fine, though I have not tested them for extended timeframes (year+) like I have with PETG.